DanielEScherzer/website-content/src/Blog/posts/20251118-mergephp-talk.md

 cut some of what I have planned, but I've made significant progress in trimming down the talk.

-If you are curious about the content of these slides, or any of the others, the slides from my MergePHP talk are [here on my site][slides].
+If you are curious about the content of the removed slides, or any of the others, a copy of my MergePHP presentation is [here on my site][slides].
+After I give this talk at ConFoo the slides I use for that will also be available.

 ## Looking Ahead